The Mystery Of The ‘Blood Rain’ That Fell In Siberia Has Finally Been Solved

-Siberia is an interesting place even at the best of times, and while gold bars, platinum and diamonds did fall from the sky on one occasion, no one has ever seen anything like the blood rain that poured from the heavens on July 3.
+Siberia is an interesting place even at the best of times, and while gold bars, platinum, and diamonds did fall from the sky on one occasion, no one has ever seen anything like the blood rain that poured from the heavens on July 3.

-Last Tuesday in the town of Norilsk, locals spotted bright red rain in a parking lot which appeared to stain cars, with bright puddles that looked more at home on the set of a horror movie than it did on the quiet asphalt streets of this industrial town.
-With numerous people posting videos and photos of the mysterious blood rain on social media, some of the town’s residents were worried that this could be a sign of the apocalypse, as Live Science report.
+Last Tuesday, in the town of Norilsk, locals spotted bright red rain in a parking lot which appeared to stain cars, with bright puddles that looked more at home on the set of a horror movie than it did on the quiet asphalt streets of this industrial town.
+With numerous people posting videos and photos of the mysterious blood rain on social media, some of the town’s residents were worried that this could be a sign of the apocalypse, as Live Science reported.

 However, the truth of the matter is far more mundane than a biblical prophecy coming true.
 According to news reports coming from Russia, workers at the Nornickel factory had been in the process of removing iron oxide from both its roof and floor, after which a lid was meant to be placed on the huge heap of rust.